Phoenix 50 Course Details

 This check point may offer temptation to exit to those flagging—this is where the serious uphill begins.
 It does, however, offer the best views and where you want to be before the sun begins to emerge.
 Snaking around the Northern slope of Lantau Peak you will see the impeccable vegetable gardens tended to by the monks of Po Lam Zen Monastery.
 For centuries, this ancient trail formed the only link between Tung Chung old village and Ngong Ping.

 From the top of the Tung Chung Road, head down hill (airport direction) on the old abandoned Tung Chung Rd on your left for 500m.
 You will see the start of the 'nature trail' that leads up to Ngong Ping through Tei Tong Tsai.
 Follow signs for Ngong Ping.
 Once you reach Ngong Ping campsite you bear left along the Lantau trail to the base of Lantau Peak.

-6) Ngong Ping - Pak Kung Au (via Lantau Peak)
+7) Ngong Ping Fun Walk (Tea Garden) - Pak Kung Au (via Lantau Peak)

 The final push of nearly 500m is the steepest and hardest: but challengers will be well-rewarded at the apex.
 The ascent from Ngong Ping (near the big Buddha) to the Summit of Lantau Peak (by 6.21am to beat official sunrise) will take some effort.
 After a quick photo opportunity you can head all the way back down to Pak Kung Au.

 From the base it is straight up, and straight down.

 8) Pak Kung Au to Cheung Sha Beach (new finish in 2018) (via Tung Chung Rd / Cheung Sha Beach)

 A new finish (from 2018) requires a quad ripping 3km straight down after Lantau Peak.
 The good news is that the last 500m beach cross is going to be a magical way to finish the event.